DavidC0rtes/VITAMIN/README.md

 # VITAMIN

 VITAMIN is an open-source model checker tailored to the verification of Multi-Agent Systems (MAS).
 MAS descriptions are given by means of labelled transition systems.
-VITAMIN supports a set of specifications, including Computation Tree Logic (CTL), Alternating-time Temporal Logic (ATL) operators, and more.
+VITAMIN supports a set of specifications, including Computation Tree Logic (CTL), Alternating-time Temporal Logic (ATL), and more.

 The VITAMIN tool operates on Streamlit, an open-source app framework used for creating web apps.
 Thus, VITAMIN runs on all architectures (e.g., Linux, Mac, and Windows).